 You have received a data breach notification from a company that indicates that your data has been compromised.
 Firstly, look at what steps have the company taken to protect your data.
 Then…

 When someone has access to all of your personal and financial accounts they can cause a lot more damage than you think; you could be deprived of your accounts forever, or even money if they get their hands on it!

 Try to change all your passwords within an hour of the hacking.
-This is the safest time limit advised by the authorities, during which you can pull back the control of these accounts.
-Log every unauthorised user out, and use two-factor authentication.
+This is the safest time limit advised by the authorities, during which you can pull back control of these accounts.
+Log every unauthorized user out, and use two-factor authentication.

 Get to know what got stolen from you!
 If it was some casual or public information from a website or a bunch of usernames without any other data, then you might be okay.

 But if it was sensitive personal information or financial credentials, then you will have more to worry about.
 Finding what was actually stolen from you will help you tackle the situation.
 That is why you should know what was actually taken from you in the breach and act accordingly.

 Sometimes companies don’t know they have been hacked for several weeks, but you might have noticed unusual charges on your bank statements recently, this is often one of the first signs that your personal data might have been compromised.